stut-it Martin Stut - Information Technology Tailored to You

-My current part time employment provides me the opportunity to assist small businesses or households with IT improvements without it costing you the normal high cost of IT support.
+My current employment provides me the opportunity to assist small businesses or households with IT improvements without it costing you the normal high cost of IT support.
 I can offer solutions at a minimal cost, solutions that require little effort and are thus efficient for you.

 If you are looking for a German in Germany for managing events, having an address in Germany or similar tasks, I can recommend my wife’s Büroservice Marion Stut (German language only).

 Install GPT4All and let it rewrite your text by choosing a suitable model and prompt, as demonstrated in this article.
 (Updated for GPT4All 2.5.2 2023-11-24)